A Kilonova Following a Long-Duration Gamma-Ray Burst at 350 Mpc: Abstract

-We thus fit the afterglow-subtracted optical and NIR photometry with a three-component kilonova model following \cite{villar+17,Nicholl+21} (see Methods).
-Our fitting indicates a total $r$-process ejecta mass of $M_{\rm ej} = 0.04\pm0.02\,{\rm M}_\odot$.
-This includes $\approx 0.03\,{\rm M}_\odot$ of lanthanide-rich (``red'') ejecta with velocity $v\approx 0.3c$ and $\approx 0.01\,{\rm M}_\odot$ of intermediate-opacity (``purple'') ejecta with $v\approx 0.1c$.
+We thus obtain optical-NIR photometry after the subtraction of the afterglow component and considering the uncertainty in the afterglow model (Extended Data Table~\ref{tab:observations}).
+We fit the afterglow-subtracted photometry with a three-component kilonova model following \cite{villar+17,Nicholl+21} (see Methods section `Kilonova Modeling').
+Our fitting indicates a total $r$-process ejecta mass of $M_{\rm ej} = 0.047^{+0.026}_{-0.011}\,{\rm M}_\odot$.
+This includes $\approx 0.02\,{\rm M}_\odot$ of lanthanide-rich (``red'') ejecta with velocity $v\approx 0.3c$ and $\approx 0.01\,{\rm M}_\odot$ of intermediate-opacity (``purple'') ejecta with $v\approx 0.1c$.
 Red ejecta can be produced in dynamical tides \cite{sekiguchi+16} or by winds from a remnant accretion disk if neutrino irradiation is low \cite{metzgerfernandez14}, though the high velocity found by our model is more consistent with a tidal origin.
 The purple ejecta are consistent with a disk wind, assuming moderate neutrino irradiation to lower the lanthanide fraction.
-The remaining $\lesssim 0.01\,{\rm M}_\odot$ is lanthanide-free (``blue'') material with $v\approx 0.25c$.
+The remaining $\approx 0.01\,{\rm M}_\odot$ is lanthanide-free (``blue'') material with $v\approx 0.3c$.
 This can be produced by dynamical shocks \cite{Bauswein2013}, winds from a long-lived magnetized NS (magnetar) remnant \cite{Metzger+18}, or from a disk wind with high neutrino irradiation.
-The blue ejecta mainly produce optical emission on timescales of $\sim1$ day, and hence are somewhat degenerate with early shock cooling of matter heated by the GRB jet \cite{Piro+18} (see Methods).
-Overall our best-fit masses are in reasonable agreement with estimates for AT\,2017gfo, though the reddest ejecta appear to be more massive in this case (Extended Data Figure~\ref{fig:mej_vej}).
-If we assume that the progenitor binary consists of two NSs and use predictions from merger simulations to constrain the relative component masses and velocities \cite{Nicholl+21}, we obtain a good fit with a 1.4+1.3 M$_{\odot}$ binary producing $\approx0.02$ M$_{\odot}$ of ejecta, though matching the luminosity in the first day may require additional heating by the GRB jet over the minute-long timescale of the burst (see Methods; Extended Data Figures~\ref{fig:binaryKN} and \ref{fig:binaryKN_parameters}).
+The blue ejecta mainly produce optical emission on timescales of $\sim1$ day, and hence are somewhat degenerate with early shock cooling of matter heated by the GRB jet \cite{Piro+18} (see Methods section `Kilonova Modeling').
+Overall our best-fit masses are in reasonable agreement with estimates for AT\,2017gfo, though the reddest ejecta appear to be more massive in this case (Extended Data Figure 8).
+If we assume that the progenitor binary consists of two NSs and use predictions from merger simulations to constrain the relative component masses and velocities \cite{Nicholl+21}, we obtain a good fit with a 1.4+1.3 M$_{\odot}$ binary producing $\approx0.02$ M$_{\odot}$ of ejecta, though matching the luminosity in the first day may require additional heating by the GRB jet over the minute-long timescale of the burst (see Methods section `Kilonova Modeling'; Extended Data Figures 4 and 5).